-SEA is defined as a process for assessing the environmental and social risks and impacts of implementing policies, plans and programmes (PPPs) and providing information to decision-makers so that the implications of such impacts can be considered and responded to when formulating and implementing PPPs2 (Box 1.1).
+SEA is defined as a process for assessing the environmental and social risks and impacts of implementing policies, plans and programmes (PPPs) and providing information to decision-makers so that the implications of such impacts can be considered and responded to when formulating and implementing PPPs1 (Box 1.1).
 But SEA can also be usefully applied in circumstances where no actual PPP has yet been prepared (e.g. to assess the impacts of options for renewable energy development).
-The basic steps in SEA are illustrated in Figure 1.1.
-These steps are elaborated in detail in Chapter 3.
+The basic stages and elements of SEA are elaborated in Chapter 2.

-Whilst the term SEA does not specifically incorporate the social dimension, this is nevertheless an integral focus of the process3.
-To indicate clearly that social considerations are fully included in SEA, some organisations (particularly multi-lateral development banks) prefer to use the synonymous term Strategic Environmental and Social Assessment (SESA).
+Whilst the term SEA does not specifically incorporate the social dimension, this is nevertheless an integral focus of the process.2 To indicate clearly that social considerations are fully included in SEA, some organisations (particularly multi-lateral development banks) prefer to use the synonymous term Strategic Environmental and Social Assessment (SESA).
 In this guidance, the term SEA is used as this is overwhelmingly used in individual countries in legislation and regulations.